User Community Service Desk Downloads

 DELETE /master/{viewName}/{entity}/{id}/override/{attributeName}

 Use the following request to delete all overrides currently set on a record.
-Both the request and response body are empty.
+The response body is empty.
+You can optionally provide a request body to delete only specific overrides:

 Request